i-rinat/freshplayerplugin/README.md

 worth to note, that API itself doesn't make any sandboxing, it's only allows sandboxed implementations.
 This particular implementation **doesn't implement any sandbox**.
 That means if any malicious code breaks through plugin security, there is no additional barriers.
+This is the same level of security as NPAPI Flash have.

 Install
 =======